 With a score of 93.54, Oaxaca was 2020’s absolute winner.

 San Miguel de Allende #2

 At #2 on the list, we have San Miguel de Allende in central Mexico.
 It has drawn a lot of attention since the 80s so much that many American retirees made it home.
 Due to massive American immigration, the city has suffered considerable changes.
 It’s a mix of antiquity and modernity.
-This has sparked a lot of controversy, but we will not get into the subject here.
+This has sparked a lot of controversies, but we will not get into the subject here.

 San Miguel is a beautiful town with colonial buildings and cobblestone streets.
-The town is bustling and vibrant, but it still retains that small-town feeling which appeals to those looking for peace and quiet.
+The town is bustling and vibrant, but it still retains that small-town feeling that appeals to those looking for peace and quiet.
 Its climate is enviable too.
 Due to its elevation at 6,500 ft (1981 m) above sea level, the temperature oscillates in the 60s-70s range (15.56°C-26.11°C) year-round.

 There are many lodging options including small boutique hotels as well as luxurious hotels.
 When it comes to dining, numerous top-notch restaurants offer gourmet dishes.
 There are also many small cafes and bars with terraces that offer splendid views of the town.

 Boasting a neo-Gothic architectural style, the Parroquia de San Miguel Arcángel is the town’s main church and most iconic landmark.
-It has been photographed thousands of times and has been featured on international travel publications.
+It has been photographed thousands of times and has been featured in international travel publications.

 If you love wine, you will feel at home.
 There are several vineyards and wineries you can visit around town.
 Enjoy some world-class wine while you take in the incredible views.

 San Miguel is also famous for its hot air balloon rides.
 How would you feel about flying on top of one of the most beautiful towns in Mexico?
 It’s quite an experience!